Skip to contents

 The moodef package makes it easy to define questions for Moodle quizzes.

-We can define the questions one by one by calling a function or in bulk using a csv file or a data frame.
+We can define the questions one by one by calling a function or in bulk using a CSV file, Excel file or a data frame.
 We have simplified and generalized the definition so that the types considered are defined with the same parameters.

 The functionality offered by the package can be used to manually define the questions quickly or to define them automatically or semi-automatically from R.